Honey Refractometers

 For the everyday beekeeper, these will work just fine.
 Mine cost under $25 at the time and has been working great for over 8 years.

 If you want to pay the price for an expensive digital one, that’s great.
-However, the lower cost models get the job done just as well.
+They are easier to use and read.

 FAQs